c1ouds3c/AS-REP/README.md

 # AS-REP ROASTING IN BASH

-Script which will run through a loop of usernames and test for kerberoasting
+Script which will run through a loop of usernames and test for Kerberos Pre-Auth disabled.

 READ the comments inside the script because it's important